The 17 best phones of 2015 - what's the best smartphone in the world today?

 Although performance depends on where you live and the network you subscribe to, 4G can get you around ten times the speed of a normal 3G network.
 While a 3G network might provide 2Mbits/sec downloads, you’ll often get 16-20Mbits/sec from a 4G network in a big city.
 That may well be faster than your home broadband.

 Most contracts are subject to quite limited data allowances, though, so make sure you look into that before getting too excited about 4G hardware.

-16 best phones of 2014: how important is a camera to you?
+Best phones of 2015: how important is a camera to you?

 The one other bit of hardware that’s important to consider is the camera.
 If you’re looking at a phone costing £200 or more, you’re almost guaranteed a reasonably good camera, but if you’re a budget buyer you'll find most models make compromises.